singhsurjeet/tf-azure-vm/README.md

 ## Usage Instructions

+- Log into Azure using the azure CLI: `az login`
 - `./tplan.sh` Generates the terraform plan to provision the infra
-- `./taaply.sh` Apply the generated plan to create the infra on azure
+- `./tapply.sh` Apply the generated plan to create the infra on azure

 ## Module invocation usage
 ```hcl